What actually happens when we die? Do those who accept Jesus go to heaven immediately after death? The biblical truth may surprise you.

 After his children had died suddenly, his possessions were taken away, and he was afflicted with “painful boils from the sole of his foot to the crown of his head” (Job 1:7), Job accurately summed up the nature of death while longing for it: “Why did I not die at birth?
 Why did I not perish when I came from the womb? … For now I would have lain still and been quiet, I would have been asleep” (Job 3:11-13).

-Returning with Jesus?
+Returning from heaven with Jesus?

 We have established that death is like a sleep in that a person is not actively engaged in any activity—no conscious thoughts, no labor, no anything.
 Now, let’s return to our second question regarding 1 Thessalonians 4:14: From where does God bring these people who “sleep in Jesus” (i.e., people who are dead)?
 Some would say He brings them from heaven.
 Is this what the Bible teaches?